E1 Long Distance Path

 Now for the river crossing.
 This is the most challenging of them all - the rest are comparatively easier.
 After you cross the river, you will follow another ATV track which seems to be following a former power line.
 The trail will then steeply decline down to sea level, which leads to a bay.
 After following the bay for a few kilometres, you will have to cross a small but deep stream.

 After following the ocean for a few more kilometres, you will leave it by turning left and going on an incline yet again.
 It will continue to rise steadily until it is oriented with a reindeer fence.
 After awhile you will arrive at your lodging for the night, Várdánčohkka.
 It has simple cabins that has 2 pads for 2 people, but no beds.
-There is also no oven and only a very small square table in the cabin.
+There is also no stove and only a very small square table in the cabin.

 Vardanĉohkka - Stohpojohka